Do I need to submit a TOEFL score?

 International students are considered for merit scholarships on the basis of past academic performance and potential for ministerial leadership.
 International students may also be considered for need-based grant.
 Not all applicants for aid will receive funding.

 How do I gain access to any financial aid I may receive toward living expenses?

 Once the money is credited to your student account at Wesley, and charges are covered, the Business Office will issue you a check for the remaining credit balance.

 Yes and no. International students in the United States can legally work no more than twenty hours per week on-campus.
 However, most campus jobs at Wesley are for only ten hours per week.
 There are a limited number of Workship (on-campus) positions available to International students.
 Compensation for hours worked on-campus during the semester is credited to the student's account at the end of the semester.

 Per U.S. immigration regulations, F-1 students are not legally permitted to work off-campus during their first year of studies.
 This includes working for churches where any kind of compensation is received.
 Compensation includes salary, scholarship money, housing, money for books or transportation reimbursement.
 F-2 dependents are not eligible to work off-campus at anytime during their stay.

 After the first year of full-time study, students may sometimes be granted permission to work off-campus if they meet all of the criteria outlined in the U.S. Government's Curricular or Optional Practical Training Programs.
 Students can inquire about these U.S. work authorization programs from the Director of International Students.

 What is the average budget for an International student?

-Wesley welcomes the chance to include international students in all tracks as well as in tracks designed for particular groups of international students, such as the current Spiritual Leadership for the Global Church: the Asian Track.
-Our track Redefining the Church's Mission in Europe and America from a Wesleyan Perspective was offered in 2002.
+Wesley welcomes the chance to include international students in all tracks as well as in tracks designed for particular groups of international students, such as the current Spiritual Leadership for the Global Church: the Asian Track and the offerings at Wesley House in Cambridge.